How we perform

 KPI

-% of potentially significant D & M cases made safe within 5 working days
+% of potential significant damp and mould cases investigated within 10 working days

 KPI